open-contracting/deploy/docs/develop/update/postgres.rst

 #.
 Create and configure an :ref:`S3 backup bucket<aws-s3-bucket>`
 #. :ref:`Create an IAM backup policy and user<aws-iam-backup-policy>`
 #.
 Create a ``*.conf`` configuration file in the ``salt/postgres/files/pgbackrest/`` directory.
 In most cases, you should use the ``shared`` configuration.
 #.
 Install and configure pgBackRest.
-Add to your service's Pillar file, for example:
+Add to the server's Pillar file, for example:

    .. code-block:: yaml